Pro-lifers blast Trump 'betrayal' with shifting abortion stance, answer on Florida Amendment 4

 Former President Trump has disgruntled his pro-life voting bloc that helped get him elected in 2016

-Former President Trump's latest comments on abortion, including his opposition to Florida's ban on abortions after six weeks' gestation, have sparked backlash from pro-life advocates on social media.
+Former President Trump's recent comments on abortion, including remarks that sparked some initial confusion about where Trump stood on an amendment that would upend Florida's ban on abortions after six weeks' gestation, have sparked backlash from pro-life advocates on social media.

 "Trump has destroyed both the conservative movement and the pro-life movement.
 He’s done what even Barack Obama couldn’t do," one user on X said.